 Although it’s not something we like to think about, everyone dies eventually.
 It is extremely important to be prepared for this day in case it comes earlier than you expect it to.
-Using a wills lawyer to draft your first will is one significant step that you can take which will help your loved ones if you pass away.
+Using a wills lawyer such as Davies & Co Lawyers to draft your first will is one significant step that you can take which will help your loved ones if you pass away.

 Basically, a will records your wishes and tells people what to do after you pass away.
 You can include things like what will happen to your possessions, who will receive guardianship of your children, and what will happen with the rest of your assets.